Qualitative Reasoning Group

 Papers on Transfer Learning [back to the top]

 Klenk, M. (2009).
 Using Analogy to Overcome Brittleness in AI Systems (Tech.
 Rep. No. NWU-EECS-09-09).
 Doctoral dissertation, Northwestern University, Department of Elecrtrical Engineering and Computer Science, Evanston, Illinois.
-[Dissertation]
+[Dissertation] [Online supplemental materials]

 Klenk, M. and Forbus, K. (2009).
 Persistent mappings in cross-domain analogical learning of physics domains.
 In Proceedings of the 2nd International Analogy Conference.
 Sofia, Bulgaria.

 Hinrichs, T. and Forbus, K. (2007).
 Analogical Learning in a Turn-Based Strategy Game.
-In Proceedings of the Twentieth International Joint Conference on Artificial Intelligence (pp. 853-858).
+Proceedings of the Twentieth International Joint Conference on Artificial Intelligence (pp. 853-858).
 Hyderabad, India.

 Klenk, M. and Forbus, K. (2007).
 Cross domain analogies for learning domain theories.
 In Angela Schwering et al. (Eds.), Analogies: Integrating Multiple Cognitive Abilities, Volume 5-2007.
-Publications of the Institute of Cognitive Science, University of Osnabrück.
+Publications of the Institute of Cognitive Science, University of Osnabr�ck.

 Klenk, M. and Forbus, K. (2007).
 Learning domain theories via analogical transfer.
-In Proceedings of Qualitative Reasoning Workshop 2007.
+Proceedings of Qualitative Reasoning Workshop 2007.
 Aberystwyth, U.K.

 Klenk, M. and Forbus, K. (2007).
 Measuring the level of transfer learning by an AP Physics problem-solver.
 Proceedings of AAAI-07: Twenty-Second Conference on Artificial Intelligence, Vancouver, BC.